pulp/pulpcore/staging_docs/dev/guides/test-pulp.md

-# Testing Pulp
+# Write and run tests

-There are two types of tests in *pulp_core* and in the plugins:
+There are two types of tests in *pulpcore* and in the plugins:

 1. **Unittests** are meant to test the interface of a specific unit utilizing a test database.
 2. **Functional tests** are meant to test certain workflows utilizing a running instance of pulp.